How to Find Your Passion in Life

 Passion Without Purpose Is Empty

-Passion disconnected from God and purpose leads to emptiness.
-But passion connected to eternal things leads to fulfillment.
+Passion disconnected from God leads to emptiness.
+Passion connected to eternal things leads to fulfillment.

 What to Do Once You Find It